 It is thus that the apostle reasons in reference to gifts, comparing them to the members of the body.
 All the services,

-| We do not speak here of communion with God, but of the various positions in wh&#8217;ch man may be found.
+¦We do not speak here of communion with God, but of the various positions in which man may be found.

 {232}